Given that Mickey Mouse’s roots are in California, it’s no surprise where he chooses to spend his vacation: Hawaii.

 The Disney Aulani Photopass System

 Guests can take advantage of getting family photos from Disney castmembers at designated spots around the resort.
 Several photographers are along the beach to get that classic shot for you.
-Photographers also took shots of my children at Aunty’s House.
-Photographers give wristbands or photo cards after each photo to claim in the system.
+Photographers took shots of my children at Aunty’s House.
+The resort staff give wristbands or photo cards after each photo to claim in the system.
 Guests can take these to the Photopass cashier inside the main resort shop to consolidate all of the photos on one card.
-You can purchase them once you are home online and do not have to be claimed on site.
+You can purchase them once you are home online.

 Aulani has a lounge dedicated to teaching and resurrecting traditional Hawaiian language staffed only by those who speak it.
 I heard the enthusiasm of young cast members sharing their love of hula traditions in the luau lessons.
 I listened each day to the morning song piped through Waikolohe Valley, and I keep hearing Uncle’s ukulele rendition of Pearly Shells with sentimentality weeks later.
 Mahalo.